-These rolls are also stuffed with a mixture of extra lean protein- beef and pork, caramelized onions, carrots, lots of fresh parsley and rice and baked in a sour cream tomato sauce.
-It’s a one pot dish that takes a bit of time to prepare but once it’s in the oven it cooks hands free!
+After the cabbage leaves are stuffed and rolled they are baked in a sour cream tomato sauce.
+It’s a one pot dish, that takes a bit of time to prepare but once it’s in the oven, it cooks hands free!

 According to the traditional method you have to boil a head of cabbage for a short time until the leaves soften enough to pull them apart.
 Sounds easy enough but it turns out to be a lot of pain!

 Then you have to pull that cabbage out of boiling water, burn your fingers in the process, cut away the outer leaves, then put it back in the water, then take it out again.
 Pain!

 I’ve heard that it’s possible to freeze cabbage instead of boiling it with the same results.
 Sure enough, I froze it for a couple of days, then defrosted it and the leaves were very easy to separate and perfect for rolling!
 Success.

-Just pop them in freezer bags and you’ve got delicious dinner put away for a day in the future when you don’t feel like fussing in the kitchen.
+Yes!
+They are very freezer friendly.
+Just pop them in freezer bags and they will keep for at least a month.
+This way you’ve got delicious dinner put away for a day in the future when you don’t feel like fussing in the kitchen.

-- Cabbage- 2 small heads
+- 2 cabbage 2 small heads

-- Carrots grated- 2
+- 2 carrots grated

-- Salt- 2 tsp.
+- 2 tsp salt

-- Pepper- 0.5 tsp.
+- 0.5 tsp pepper

-- Bay leaf- 2-3
+- 2-3 bay leaf

 For the sauce